w3c/wai-website/pages/planning-policies/org-policies/index.md

 {% include box.html type="start" title="Example simple review policy" class="example" %}
 {:/}

 ACME Inc. will review all area of the website every year.
-We will use the process described at [Website Accessibility Conformance Evaluation Methodology](/TR/WCAG-EM/).
+We will use the process described at [WCAG Evaluation Methodology](/TR/WCAG-EM/).
 Reviews are the responsibility of the ICT department.
 Accessibility checks will be incorporated into the publishing workflow for all new content.

 {::nomarkdown}
 {% include box.html type="end" %}